-Airborne transmission is an important contagion mechanism of pathogens, e.g., viruses, bacteria, in the spread of infectious diseases such as influenza and COVID-19 [1].
-In airborne transmission, infectious diseases spread by pathogen-laden particles such as droplets and aerosols through respiratory activities [2].
-In the literature of fluid dynamics, computational fluid dynamics (CFD) simulators are widely employed to model airborne transmission via droplets in order to model turbulent flows and airflow-particle interactions more realistically.
-In [3], coughing and the dispersion of droplets are modeled by using the Navier-Stokes equations and large eddy simulation (LES) turbulence model.
-In [4] and [5], flows as a result of sneezing/coughing are modeled with Reynoldsaveraged Navier-Stokes (RANS) equations coupled with the realizable $k - \epsilon$ and $k - \omega$ turbulence models, respectively.
+to the high initial emission velocity of particles from the mouth [8].
+Although there are analytical methods in the literature of fluid dynamics, these models simplify the effects of turbulence [9], [10].
+Instead, computational fluid dynamics (CFD) simulators are widely employed to model airborne transmission via droplets in order to model turbulent flows and airflow-particle interactions more realistically with a cost of computational load.
+In [11]-[13], coughing and the dispersion of droplets are modeled by using the large eddy simulation (LES) turbulence model.
+In [14] and [15], flows as a result of sneezing/coughing are modeled with the Reynolds-averaged Navier-Stokes (RANS) equations coupled with the realizable $k - \epsilon$ and $k - \omega$ turbulence models, respectively.
+Studies in [16]-[18] also employ simulations using the RANS equations for respiratory releases.
+In addition, the stochastic turbulent dispersion of droplets emitted by a cough are evaluated for an indoor scenario by using the LES turbulence model in [19].

 The research in fluid dynamics literature focuses on the propagation of droplets after the emission but not the reception elaborately.
-However, there is a similarity between airbased molecular communication (MC) systems and airborne transmission of pathogens between two humans [6]-[8].
-In addition, the transfer of pathogen-laden particles between humans can be considered as a way of communication [9].
-Hence, the usage of MC is proposed to model the airborne transmission with a holistic approach [8], [10]-[15].
+However, there is a similarity between airbased molecular communication (MC) systems and airborne transmission of pathogens [20]-[24].
+This analogy can be considered as a MC problem to detect the airborne viruses with biological sensors [20], [25]-[27].
+In addition, the transfer of pathogen-laden particles between humans can be considered as a way of communication.
+Hence, the usage of MC is proposed to model the airborne transmission with a holistic approach [23], [28]-[35].